hempflinga/beef/t.md

 --------------------------------------------------------------------------------------------------------------------------------------

 1. PERSONAL DETAILS (CLIENT)
-a.
-FIRST NAME only: Andrew
+    1. FIRST NAME only: Andrew
-b.
-Country & city of residence: United States, San Antonio, Texas
+    2. Country & city of residence: United States, San Antonio, Texas
-c.
-Contact no: +1 847-727-9445
+    3. Contact no: +1 847-727-9445
-d.
-Email address:andrew.o.hempfling@gmail.com
+    4. Email address:andrew.o.hempfling@gmail.com

-e.
-DOB: 30, October, 1987
+    5. DOB: 30, October, 1987
-f.
-Occupation: USer Experience Designer
+    6. Occupation: USer Experience Designer
-g.
-Place of Birth: Chicago, Illinois, USA
+    7. Place of Birth: Chicago, Illinois, USA
-h.
-What are you most passionate about in life?
+    8. What are you most passionate about in life?
-i.
-What are your goals in life?
+    9. What are your goals in life?
-j.
-What are your achievements? (eg. Employment, education, sports, family etc.)
+    10. What are your achievements? (eg. Employment, education, sports, family etc.)
-k.
-Tattooist Name/Shop (If applicable):
+    11. Tattooist Name/Shop (If applicable):

 2. PARENTS
-a.
-Father – FIRST NAME only: Tom
+    1. Father – FIRST NAME only: Tom
-b.
-DOB:
+    2. DOB:
-c.
-Occupation:
+    3. Occupation:
-d.
-Place of Birth:
+    4. Place of Birth:

-e.
-Mother – FIRST NAME only: Alicia
+    5. Mother – FIRST NAME only: Alicia
-f.
-DOB:
+    6. DOB:
-g.
-Occupation:
+    7. Occupation:
-h.
-Place of Birth:
+    8. Place of Birth:

 3. SIBLINGS
-a.
-Sibling1 – FIRST NAME only (Male/Female): Martin
+    1. Sibling1 – FIRST NAME only (Male/Female): Martin
-b.
-DOB:
+    2. DOB:
-c.
-Occupation:
+    3. Occupation:
-d.
-Place of Birth:
+    4. Place of Birth:

-e.
-Sibling2 – FIRST NAME only (Male/Female):
+    5. Sibling2 – FIRST NAME only (Male/Female):
-f.
-DOB:
+    6. DOB:
-g.
-Occupation:
+    7. Occupation:
-h.
-Place of Birth:
+    8. Place of Birth:

-i.
-Sibling3 – FIRST NAME only (Male/Female):
+    9. Sibling3 – FIRST NAME only (Male/Female):
-j.
-DOB:
+    10. DOB:
-k.
-Occupation:
+    11. Occupation:
-l.
-Place of Birth:
+    12. Place of Birth:

 4. CHILDREN
-a.
-Child1- Male/Female:
+    1. Child1- Male/Female:
-b.
-DOB:
+    2. DOB:
-c.
-Place of Birth:
+    3. Place of Birth:

-d.
-Child2 – Male/Female:
+    4. Child2 – Male/Female:
-e.
-DOB:
+    5. DOB:
-f.
-Place of Birth:
+    6. Place of Birth:

-g.
-Child3 – Male/Female:
+    7. Child3 – Male/Female:
-h.
-DOB:
+    7. DOB:
-i.
-Place of Birth:
+    9. Place of Birth:

 5. FAMILY HISTORY DETAILS
-a.
-Which ISLAND in the Philippines are you from?(ie. Luzon, Visayas, Mindanao)
+    1. Which ISLAND in the Philippines are you from?(ie. Luzon, Visayas, Mindanao)
-b.
-Which PROVINCE & CITY in the Philippines are you from?
+    2. Which PROVINCE & CITY in the Philippines are you from?
-c.
-Which FILIPINO DIALECT/s do you or your family speak?
+    3. Which FILIPINO DIALECT/s do you or your family speak?
-d.
-Where in the Philippines did your ancestors originally come from and which dialect did they speak?
+    4. Where in the Philippines did your ancestors originally come from and which dialect did they speak?
-e.
-What did your ancestors do for a living?
+    5. What did your ancestors do for a living?
-f.
-Which particular Philippine TRIBE does your family belong or closely linked to?
+    6. Which particular Philippine TRIBE does your family belong or closely linked to?
-g.
-Other relevant info:
+    7. Other relevant info:

 6. TATTOO DETAILS
-a.
-Where on your body will the tattoo be placed?
+    8. Where on your body will the tattoo be placed?
-b.
-Which tattoo framework/size are you after? (ie. Shoulder piece, band, sleeve etc.)
+    9. Which tattoo framework/size are you after? (ie. Shoulder piece, band, sleeve etc.)
-c.
-Do you have a particular tattoo design that inspires you?
+    10. Do you have a particular tattoo design that inspires you?
 If so, please provide a photo.
-d.
-Would you like to dedicate a part of your tattoo design to a special family member, a friend or to someone/something very dear to you?
+    11. Would you like to dedicate a part of your tattoo design to a special family member, a friend or to someone/something very dear to you?
 (Please provide info.
 Ie. Name, DOB, Occupation, Place of Birth or other)
-e.
-Would you like to incorporate a particular insignia, symbol, text, picture or totem within your overall tattoo design?
+    12. Would you like to incorporate a particular insignia, symbol, text, picture or totem within your overall tattoo design?
 If so, please provide info and/or photo.
-f.
-Other relevant info:
+    13. Other relevant info:

 -END OF DOCUMENT-